Studio

 For many years I would only work under natural light, but I was losing so much painting time in the winters that I needed to do something.
 As I was used to painting with a north facing window, the solution for me was to create a fake north-lit window.

-We built a light box with 3 florescent tubes of different temperatures (4500K, 5500K, and 6000K) and covered the studio side of the box with tracing paper to diffuse the light.
+For our studio lighting setup, we built a light box with 3 florescent tubes of different temperatures (4500K, 5500K, and 6000K) and covered the studio side of the box with tracing paper to diffuse the light.
 At the moment though the light is too yellow, so I would like to switch out the 4500 and 5500K bulbs with 6500K ones.
 When the light is too yellow, it makes it harder to see yellows while you’re painting (and any color mixed with yellow, i.e. greens and oranges) so for the time being I try to avoid working on areas that require those colors under our light box.
 For more information on specific bulb brands check out Steve Kim’s great blog post on the subject.

 Eventually I will also swap out the tracing paper for a Barrisol membrane to diffuse the light.